 Learn how to incorporate flaxseeds into your diet to get maximum health benefits.
 From adding them to smoothies to making chutney powder to using them as an egg substitute in baking, discover new ways to enjoy this superfood.

 Many people think these seeds don't make a good lunch or snack since they lack flavor.
 But do you know what?
-It’s not necessary to consume seeds as is.
+It's not necessary to consume seeds as is.
 You can have it in a variety of forms.
-We are going to tell you about flax seeds, and how to incorporate them into your diet.
+We are going to tell you about flax seeds and how to incorporate them into your diet.

 What Are Flax Seeds?

+Flaxseeds, sometimes known as linseeds, are small, nutty-flavored seeds that come from the flax plant (Linum usitatissimum).
 Flaxseeds are available in both golden and brown varieties and can be consumed whole, ground, or in oil form.

 Flaxseeds are a good source of omega-3 fatty acids, antioxidants, and dietary fiber.
 Among other nutrients and minerals, they are a rich source of plant-based protein, magnesium, calcium, phosphorus, and lignan.